TwistingTwists/obsidian-tools/Rust Ardan Labs.md

 	- `pub fn strlen_dyn(s: Box<dyn Hei>)` - pointer indirection for object on heap

+### Crust of Rust - Tokio

+- LocalSet
+	- What
+	- When do you need it? - Run not Send Futures on tokio
+	- You can have description of the task / future as `Send` but have the execution not `Send`

+- Tokio Mutex vs Sync Mutex
+	- tokio lock guard is dropped when other future is called? - NO
+		- lock_guard is dropped => lock is released.
+So, lock_guard should NOT be released when the task is put to sleep and other is running
+	- spawn_blocking - happens on a separate thread
+	- no task priorities in tokio :\
+	- no NUMA aware scheduler in Tokio
+		- on high core machines, work stealing across CPU cores might be super costly.
+NUMA awareness
+- tokio console

+- Resources in Tokio
+	- they don't contain any futures.
+They are leaf future-compatible stuff
+	- so, in most cases, when a future is Pending => Leaf future (future-compatible resouce) is pending.
+	-

 | topic         | layman                                                              |
 | ------------- | ------------------------------------------------------------------- |